howsayhao/hj_reg_auto/README.md

     Specify the input Excel(.xlsx)/SystemRDL(.rdl) files, support multiple, mixed input files at the same time, error will be reported if any of input files do not exist.

-  - `-l, --list [LIST_FILE]`
+  - `-l, --list [LIST]`

-    Specify a text-based file list including all files to be read.
+    Specify a file list text including all files to be read.
 Parser will read and parse files in order, if the file list or any file in it does not exist, an error will be reported.

     Note that `-f, --file` or `-l, --list` options must be used but not at the same time.
 If so, warning message will be reported and parser will ignore the `-l, --list` option.